Juliya-Boiko/weather-app/README.md

 ---

-### Start screen
+### Start

-At start screen you should allow access to you Geolocation in phone settings
+At start you should allow access to you Geolocation in phone settings

 ---